-The 12-inch PowerBook G4's sound circuitry is connected to the Intrepid IC by a standard I2S bus.
+The PowerBook G4 -12 inch computer has sound circuitry, called Snapper, that is connected to the Intrepid IC by a standard I2S bus.
 The Intrepid IC provides DB-DMA (descriptor-based direct memory access) support for the I2S port.

 The sound circuitry includes a signal processing IC that handles the equalization and volume control functions and a codec IC that performs A-to-D and D-to-A conversion.